Gary Madine: Sheffield Wednesday

 On 15 January 2011, Madine joined Sheffield Wednesday, signing a four-and-a-half-year contract.
 He made his debut on 22 January in a 4–0 defeat away to Leyton Orient.
 He scored in a 5–3 defeat to Peterborough at London Road.
 His next goal came in a 4–0 win against Tranmere, and his final goal of the season came in a 2–0 win against Preston North End.
 He finished the season with 18 goals in all competitions for both Carlisle and Sheffield Wednesday.
 He scored his first goal of the 2011–12 season in a 2–1 win against Notts County on 20 August 2011.
 On 27 August, he scored twice as Sheffield Wednesday beat Scunthorpe United 3–2.
 On 10 September he scored twice in a 3–1 win against MK Dons, and went on a four-game goalscoring run, finding the net against Stevenage and Yeovil, and a brace against Exeter.
 He scored his tenth goal of the season in a 3–1 win against Chesterfield.
 He scored in the following game, this time in a 2–2 draw against city rivals Sheffield United.
 The game is known as the Steel City derby, and after being two goals down, Wednesday scored two goals in the last ten minutes, including an 85th-minute header from Madine to make the score 2–2.
 He was named Football League Young Player of the Month for September, after scoring ten goals in 12 games.
 On 25 October, he was sent off for the first time in his career, in a 3–2 loss at former club Carlisle.
 He broke his toe during a 2–1 win against Tranmere on 19 November and was out for six weeks.
 He bounced back from his injury by scoring in a 2–2 draw against Hartlepool.
 On 6 March 2012, he scored in a 4–1 win against Bury.
 Later that month, he scored in back-to-back games, in a 2–1 win against Notts County and an injury-time equaliser in a 2–2 draw against Walsall.
 On 31 March, he scored two goals as Sheffield Wednesday beat Preston North End 2–0 at home.
 He scored his first league goal of the 2012–13 season on 9 November, in a 3–1 defeat away to Middlesbrough.

 On 27 March 2014, Madine re-joined his former club Carlisle United on loan until the end of the 2013–14 season.

 Coventry City (loan)

 Madine re-joined Coventry City on a one-month loan on 30 October 2014.
-He scored the only goal in their victory over Colchester United on 22 November, after scoring his first goal back in the Football League Trophy tie against Plymouth Argyle F.C. at the Ricoh Arena.
+He scored the only goal in their victory over Colchester United on 22 November, after scoring his first goal back in the Football League Trophy tie against Plymouth Argyle at the Ricoh Arena.
 He was named the club's Player of the Month by the Coventry Telegraph in December, after scoring again in a 2–0 victory over Port Vale at Vale Park on 13 December.